Meme1079/NoteSkin-Selector-Remaster/README.md

 # Stuff Used Here
 > [!CAUTION]
 > If you are a developer and you want to remove certain assets (skins, sprites, music, etc) that you own within this mod.
-I will happily obliged with your decision, I will remove your assetx within the mod with no hesitation.
+I will happily obliged with your decision, I will remove your assets within the mod with no hesitation.

 ## Noteskins
 - Majin - [Vs. Sonic.EXE 2.0](https://gamebanana.com/mods/316022)